What Credit Score Do You Need for a Credit Card?

 Secured Credit Card

 A secured card uses your deposit as a credit limit.
-With a secured credit card, the card issuer offsets its risks by requiring you to pay a deposit, usually between $200 and $3,000.2 The deposit amount becomes your credit limit.
+With a secured credit card, the card issuer offsets its risks by requiring you to pay a deposit.
+The deposit amount becomes your credit limit.

-The annual fees, if any, on these cards are usually lower than average, but the Annual Percentage Rate (APR) is usually higher than credit cards for people with established credit.
+The annual fees, if any, on these cards are usually lower than average, but the Annual Percentage Rate (APR) is usually higher than credit cards for people with established credit.8

 Student Credit Card

 Another category of credit cards is designed specifically for, and may be limited to, college students.
-Student credit cards generally have good perks but may come with lower credit limits.
+Student credit cards tend to have good perks but may come with lower credit limits.
 Because many credit card companies no longer accept co-signers, you must have sufficient income to qualify for a student credit card.
-The income can typically be from a job, scholarship, or grant.
+The income can be from a job, scholarship, or grant.10

 Credit Card Options for Poor Credit Scores

 You may have a low credit score if your past payment history includes missed or late payments, bankruptcies, or foreclosures.
 You may not yet qualify for credit cards with the most valuable benefits and lucrative rewards.
-You may, however, be eligible for a no annual fee credit card with limited rewards, in addition to the secured card and authorized user approach described above.
+You may, however, be eligible for a no annual fee credit card, in addition to the secured card and authorized user approach described above.11

 Credit Card Options for Good Credit Scores

-The types of credit cards you’re eligible for increase as your credit score improves; the better your credit score, the more favorable the card terms will typically be.
+The types of credit cards you’re eligible for increase as your credit score improves; the better your credit score, the more favorable the card terms may be.

 If you plan to pay the balance in full each month, the APR may be less important than the perks.
-Examples of perks offered at this level are cards that offer more generous cash back or rewards points on purchases, along with additional card holder benefits.
-However, this will vary considerably from card to card.
+Examples of perks include generous cash back or rewards points on purchases, along with additional benefits.
+However, this may vary considerably from card to card.13

 Credit Card Options for Excellent Credit Scores

 With exceptional credit – a rating of 800 or above – you’re considered the lowest risk and will have access to some of the best credit cards on the market.
 Your choice may boil down to which perks are most important to you.
-Some card companies offer elite-level cards to those with an excellent level of credit.
-These cards can carry higher annual fees, however, the perks, benefits, and rewards may be substantial.
-Typically, excellent credit score can help you to qualify for a better APR as well.
+An excellent credit score may help you to qualify for a better APR as well.15

-There are several steps that you can take to help your credit score before applying for a new credit card, including the following:
+There are several steps that you can take to help your credit score before applying for a new credit card, including the following:16

 Note that improving credit takes time, so you may not notice results right away.
 However, with good financial habits, you may start to see a positive change in your credit.